 \subsubsection{Internal Validity.}

 A main threat to internal validity stems from the issue of data leakage, where evaluation data might overlap with training and fine-tuning data.
-Following prior studies~\cite{silva2023repairllama, jiang2023impact}, we employed the HumanEval-Java dataset for evaluation, which comprises 163 artificially introduced bugs within the HumanEval benchmark~\cite{chen2021evaluating}, thereby minimizing the risk of data leakage.
-Another concern is the manual assessment of patch correctness.
+To mitigate this risk, we followed prior studies~\cite{silva2023repairllama, jiang2023impact} and utilized the HumanEval-Java dataset for evaluation.
+This dataset consists of 163 bugs introduced by injecting faults into the HumanEval benchmark~\cite{chen2021evaluating}.
+Additionally, we employed TransformedD4J, which comprises 1,090 bugs generated through semantic-preserving transformations of Defects4J, further reducing the likelihood of data leakage.
+Note that, HumanEval-Java and TransformedD4J datasets were publicly released in July 2023 and January 2024, respectively.
+In contrast, CodeLlama, the base LLM underlying RepairLlama, was released in August 2024.
+This temporal gap significantly reduces the likelihood of data leakage during the pre-training phase.
+Furthermore, the fine-tuning data used in the development of RepairLlama was extracted from the Boa dataset~\cite{dyer2013boa} collected in September 2015, further minimizing the possibility of overlap with our evaluation datasets.
+Therefore, we believe that the risk of data leakage in our study is negligible.
+Another concern is the manual evaluation of patch correctness.
 To address this, authors and an external annotator rigorously analyze each patch to confirm semantic equivalence to developer-written patches.
 Moreover, to ensure transparency, we also have made all patches generated by NPR techniques and our assessment results available in our replication package.